Hunt for medical gear to fight virus becomes all-consuming

 “There’s a wild race to get surgical masks,” François Blanchecott, a biologist on the front lines of testing, told France Inter radio.
 “We’re asking mayors’ offices, industries, any enterprises that might have a store of masks.”

 Health care workers say they are being asked to reuse and ration disposable masks and gloves.
-A shortage of ventilators, crucial for treating serious COVID-19 cases, has become critical as has a lack of test kits to comply with the World Health Organization’s exhortations to test as many people as possible.
-In the United States, a fierce political battle over ventilators has emerged, especially after Trump told state governors to go find their own medical equipment and some strongly replied that was not the best solution.
+A shortage of ventilators, crucial for treating serious cases of the virus, has become critical.
+A political battle over ventilators has emerged, especially after Trump told state governors to go find their own medical equipment and some replied that was not the best solution.

 China has been the one nation to counter this trend, sending planeloads of medical equipment like masks, gloves and protective gear as well as doctors to countries across Europe, including hard-hit Italy, France and Spain as well as countries with weaker medical systems like Bulgaria, Greece and Serbia.